opencv-ai/oak-model-samples/pedestrian_detection_adas/README.md

 After the video is proceeded, frame-by-frame result will be stored in `inference_results.json`

-You can also use `python3 inference.py -vid ./demo.mp4 -vis` for visialization.
+You can also use `python3 inference.py -vid ./demo.mp4 -vis` for visualization.

-To use with DepthAI 4K RGB camera, use instead
+To use with DepthAI 4K RGB camera, use instead:

 ```
 python3 main.py -cam -vis